sho-87/rok-talents/CONTRIBUTING.md

 ### Talent build URL

 The encoding and decoding of a talent build is done using functions found in `utils.js`.
 Their implementation should almost *never* be changed, or at least changed very very very carefully.
 Breaking this has severe implications for the ability to share old talent builds.
 For example, if the encode/decode method is changed, any existing talent builds will basically be unusable as the URL will be different.

+The number-to-letter mapping can be found in `values.js`.

+### Announcements

+Announcements are found in the `announcements` directory and loaded into a modal.
+On the website, they can be accessed manually from the Info menu under Releases.

+The latest website version that the user has seen is stored in their browsers Local Storage.
+This is done in `App.js` when the main app component mounts.
+When a new major or minor website version is released (by incrementing the version in `package.json`), it is compared to the users stored version.
+If a new version is found, then the latest announcement is shown automatically when the user visits the site.

+### Website Settings

+User settings changes are persistent across sessions, and the values are stored in the browsers Local Storage.
+All of this is done in `App.js`.

+### Site Deployment

+#### GitHub Pages

+The entire site is served from GitHub Pages in the `gh-pages` branch of the main repo.
+This is tied to a custom domain, as can be seen in `Settings -> Pages`.

+Talent builds are linkable and shareable with other users (www.roktalents.com/xxx).
+As a result, changing the domain will break existing talent build links, and a non-trivial amount of work is required to ensure that both old and new links work if changing the domain.
+This is because a lot of information (e.g. embed state, point distribution etc.) is pulled directly from the URL to help populate the contents of the page when viewing existing builds.
+You can see this in `index.js` and `App.js`.

+Cloudflare is placed infront of GitHub pages to cache the site and limit the amount of traffic going to GitHub directly.

+#### GitHub Actions

+A number of GitHub actions are set up to automate deployment.
+You can see these in `.github/workflows`.

+As soon as commits are merged into the `master` branch, the CD action will be called which will:

+1. Run tests and build the app
+2. Deploy the `master` branch as a site to GitHub Pages.
+The changes are now live!
+3. Purge the Cloudflare cache so end users see the updated site

+**Important:** the changes go *live* as soon as anything is pushed to the `master` branch and the GitHub action succeeds!
+As a result, make sure you test locally and first push to the `develop` branch for testing.
+Make sure the site works before anything touches `master`.

+I strongly recommend to work in the `develop` branch, and when ready, merge into `master`.
+Then, push both branches to GitHub for deployment.

+A second GitHub action exists for automatic release tagging.
+Whenever a commit is tagged with `vx.x.x` (e.g. `v1.9.0`), an action will trigger that creates an automatic release on GitHub.